Our Work

 Veterans Programs

-• In 2023, Heal Ukraine Trauma sponsored the first medical conference on psychedelic-assisted therapy (PAT) in Ukraine for the treatment of PTSD.
-This event was organized by the Ukraine Psychedelics Research Association (UPRA) and hosted by the Forest Glade military rehabilitation hospital.
-International experts presented scientific and clinical data on the use of PAT, and veterans shared their personal experiences and insights.
-The conference was viewed online by over 12,000 people.
+In 2023, Heal Ukraine Trauma (HUT) sponsored the first medical conference on Psychedelic-Assisted Therapy (PAT) in Ukraine for the treatment of PTSD.
+Organized by the Ukrainian Psychedelics Research Association (UPRA) and hosted by the Forest Glade military rehabilitation hospital, this event featured international experts presenting scientific and clinical data on PAT.
+Veterans shared personal experiences, and the conference was viewed online by over 12,000 people.
+This landmark event sparked discussions about the potential legalization of PAT in Ukraine, increased awareness of PAT as a breakthrough therapy for trauma-related mental health conditions and led to a government roundtable to explore approval pathways.
+Working groups with key stakeholders were established to address the necessary requirements.

 Children’s Programs